alibaba/GraphScope/docs/analytical_engine/tutorial_run_giraph_apps.md

 [Apache Giraph](https://giraph.apache.org/intro.html) is one of the most famous graph computing frameworks, built on top of Apache Hadoop.
 Through `pregel` interface, user can write ``vertex-centric`` graph algorithms.

-GraphScope aiming to provide one-stop graph processing framework, including intergrating with popular open-source graph computing framework.
+GraphScope aiming to provide one-stop graph processing framework, including integrating with popular open-source graph computing framework.
 Actually, Giraph algorithms can be easily run on GraphScope without any adaptation.

 ## Try some example giraph apps